ArduPilot/ardupilot_wiki/dev/source/docs/testing-with-replay.rst

 Building Replay
 ===============

-On your Linux or Ubuntu machine, from the root directory of an ArduPilot repository:
+On your Linux or Ubuntu machine, from the root directory of an ArduPilot repository, using the branch you wish to replay the log through:

 .. code-block:: bash

-    ./waf configure --board=sitl --debug
+    ./waf configure --board=sitl --debug   //--debug is optional but allows using a debugger, if desired when analyzing issues
     ./waf replay

 This will create a file called ``build/sitl/tools/Replay``.